 Why Do German Shepherds Move Their Ears?

 German Shepherds move their ears to different positions mainly to indicate interest, submissiveness, or hostility.
-Several subtle movements indicate more complex emotions, and sometimes various emotions overlap in terms of their corresponding ear position.
+Several subtle movements indicate more complex emotions, and sometimes, various emotions overlap regarding their corresponding ear position.

-You should look at your dog’s ear position alongside other body language and behavior cues in the context of his environment when deciding why he is behaving a certain way.
-If you go by ear positions alone, you might reach the wrong conclusion as each position has at least two explanations.
+You should look at your dog’s ear position alongside other body language and behavior cues in his environment when deciding why he behaves a certain way.
+If you go by ear positions alone, you might reach the wrong conclusion, as each position has at least two explanations.

 The sections below will look at the general possibilities for each position your dog puts his ears.
 You will also learn a few other metrics to determine which one of the possibilities is the actual reason behind the dog’s ear movement.

-Before that, here’s a quick glimpse of positions:
+Before that, here’s a quick glimpse of the positions:

 Why Do German Shepherd’s Ears Stand Up?